gnsmrky/pytorch-fast-neural-style-onnxjs/README.md

    * If any op node depends on input/out tensor shape dynamically when doing inferencing, the result ONNX model graph can be absurdly huge (.onnx file at ~350MB) and highly complex (Composed of multiple `Reshape` and `Gather` ops).
 Although still works, it is not practical to use such model files in web browsers.

 ## Tactical ways to workaround all roadblocks
+It is frustrating for a deep learning beginner, like me, to go through various frameworks, model formats, model conversions, when developing and deploying a deep learning application.
+Usually a deep learning framework comes with various examples.
+Running such examples within the accompanied framework is usually ok.
+Running examples in another framework, however, requires model conversion and the knowledge about the target framework.

 One major goal is to minimize the changes in both PyTorch and ONNX.js

 ## Run inference locally with `node.js`